-The New Zealand division comprises the following business units:
+The New Zealand division comprises the Retail and Commercial business units.

-- Personal (previously Retail): which provides a full range of banking and wealth management services to consumer and private banking customers.
-It delivers services via internet and app-based digital solutions and network of branches, mortgage specialists, relationship managers and contact centres. - Business (previously Commercial): which provides a full range of banking services including small business banking, through digital, branch and contact centre channels, and traditional relationship banking and sophisticated financial solutions through dedicated managers.
-These cover privately owned small, medium and large enterprises, the agricultural business segment, government and government-related entities.
+- Retail provides a full range of banking and wealth management services to consumer, private banking and small business banking customers.
+It delivers services via internet and app-based digital solutions and a network of branches, mortgage specialists, relationship managers and contact centres. - Commercial provides a full range of banking services including traditional relationship banking and sophisticated financial solutions through dedicated managers focusing on privately owned medium to large enterprises, the agricultural business segment, and government and government-related entities.